-Italians are famed for making the best coffee in the world.
-Their coffee culture is extremely sophisticated and goes back a long way: they invented the espresso and all its derivatives.
-But the world of the Italian café can be confusing to the uninitiated.
-This guide and glossary will help you order a coffee in Italy, and don’t miss the warnings at the end of the article.
+In the birthplace of the espresso, Italians are famed for making some of the best coffee in the world.
+Coffee culture of Italy is extremely sophisticated and goes back a long way, deriving the first western use of coffee beans from Turkey and Africa.
+However much you think it might be simple to order a coffee in Italy, the world of the modern Italian café can be confusing to the uninitiated.
+This guide and glossary will help you order a coffee in Italy – and don’t miss the warnings at the end of the article.

-But in Italy a coffee is usually taken like a shot – an amazingly short espresso, incredibly strong, usually with a single sugar and maybe a macchiato (stain) of milk – and is something to be consumed instantly while standing up while on one’s way somewhere else.
-An ‘express’ drink, in fact.
+But in Italy a coffee is usually taken like a shot – an amazingly short espresso, very strong, usually with a single sugar and maybe a macchia (stain) of milk – and is something to be consumed instantly while standing up while on one’s way somewhere else.
+An ‘express’ drink – espresso – in fact.

 Here’s how to do it.

-Go to the banco.
 If you’re there when it’s crowded you’ll need to be patient.
 Wait for a gap to open up at the front, but don’t push in front of people who’ve been there longer than you, especially if they’re clutching their receipt too.
-Just take your time and you’ll eventually filter to the front.
+It doesn’t look like an orderly line, but there is order: people usually silently note who was there before them, and respect that.
+So just chill, take your time, and you’ll eventually be filtered to the front.

 When you get there, put your receipt on the bar in front of you.
 When you’re acknowledged with a nod of the head, smile at the barista and say hello!
 “Buongiorno” (bwon-JOR-noh) or if it’s after lunch, “buona sera” (BWON-ah SAY-rah).
 Repeat what you want to the barista (see “what to order” below).

 Your place will be assured when the saucer and a spoon is placed in front of you.
-Now you can relax and watch the incredible skill of the barista at work.
-When it’s busy they look like octopuses, tapping, winding, pouring, scooping several orders all at the same time.
+Now relax, chat to your neighbors if you can, and watch the incredible skill of the barista at work.
+When it’s busy they look like octopuses, tapping, winding, pouring, scooping and making several orders all at the same time.

-Finally your coffee arrives and is placed on the saucer and it’s time to drink your drink quickly, absorb the atmosphere, chat if you can, then politely leave to let someone else take your place at the bar.
+Finally your coffee arrives and is placed on the saucer and it’s time to drink your drink quickly, then politely leave to let someone else take your place at the bar.

-- Un caffè (oon caff-EH), “a coffee”, is the default setting and it is an espresso.
-This will get you a very short, very strong espresso, and if it’s well made it will have “crema” on it – not cream, but foam made by the oils in the coffee beans which are a guarantee of strength and quality.
+- Un caffè (oon caf-EH) “a coffee”, is the default setting and it is always an espresso.
+This will get you a very short, very strong espresso, and if it’s well made it will have crema on it – not dairy cream, but foam made by the oils in the coffee beans which are a guarantee of strength and quality.
 You will likely finish it in two or three sips.

 - Un cappuccino.
 Asking for the familiar frothy cup gets you what you expect, but note: in the birthplace of the cappuccino it’s seen strictly a breakfast drink, and it’s alien to order it after 10.30am.
 And particularly not after eating: Italians regard the foam in cappuccino as ‘heavy’, something that should not be consumed before you eat because it will spoil your appetite, and definitely not something to be dumped on top of lunch.
-Of course nobody’s actually going to refuse you a cappuccino whenever you want it, but when in Rome…
+Of course nobody’s actually going to refuse you a cappuccino whenever you want it, and I sometimes brave the occasionally shocked expression of the barista to order afternoon cappuccini when I feel like it, but when in Rome…

 - Un caffè lungo is not a “long coffee” as we would understand it.
 It’s a single espresso, but made with about double the water of a regular one.
 It’s still a very short drink.